Moses – John Tomlinson

 Which brings us properly to the second act proper.
 What is idolatry to us, today?
 That is a question any conceivable production of this work will have to ask.
 ‘BE GOD’ announce the video images – images, be it noted – running at the back and sides of the stage, the arena or agon for the unfolding wilderness drama.
 (We certainly behold, metaphysically as much as physically, a wilderness, Die Israeliten in der Wüste, as CPE Bach’s oratorio has it.
 JS Bach and, to a lesser extent, Handel are the most obvious eighteenth-century progenitors here, yet there is always room for more at this party, even when attended by so colossal a chorus as here.)
 It grows in size and then becomes ‘BE GOD YOURSELF’.
 Again, all the while, different, flawed human beings play their roles individually and en masse.
 Not unlike notes, although music is never lazily to be considered a ‘language’, the letters become objects of aesthetic contemplation – Kant? – and soon, tellingly, suggest chains rather than deliverance.
 What is freedom without determinism?
 What is an orgy without sado-masochism?
 The participants excitedly don 3-D-style glasses.
 Will they see, understand better?
 Who knows?
 They think they will; they feel that they do.

 This is a Blutopfer, of course: a blood sacrifice.
 Words having become images, images become other images.
 As human bestiality – we do not need camels to traipse onstage, for the beast is within us all – manifests itself in blood and violence, video turns to hardcore pornography.
 We see no full bodies, although occasionally we see faces to lure us in: faces that may or may not be attached to the hairless, barely human sexual organs and emotionless, purely mechanical acts performed, ‘performance’ being both the operative word and not.
 (For where, ultimately, is the form allegedly derived, created?)
 These are bodies or parts of bodies, not people.
 This is matter, not spirit.
 This is certainly not ‘love’; ‘sex’ seems too neutral a word.
 You can – you do – fill in the verbal, conceptual gaps.
 And then you ask yourself questions about those antinomies you have just delineated.
 Are they as much to make you feel better, as much a reassertion of your moral and cultural superiority, as anything approximating to truth content?
 Schoenberg, whisper it, can be wrong or at least limited in his vision too.
 Aron, part mastermind, part victim, emerges more than ever as a Pilate-like figure.
 He has helped provide, perhaps even create – is that not God’s task? – the materials.
 But are not his images, conjured up from a plastic bag of tricks, a diversion both from the truth, whatever that might be, as well as from what is actually going on before his eyes and ears?
 He has modelled an idol, but the Children of Israel have made themselves, not that idol, let alone Moses’ unrepresentable, unimaginable, ever-apophatic Idea of ‘One’, their own god(s).
+The manipulated collective - manipulated by what, by whom? - has fashioned a cybernetic idol.
 Moses, interestingly, seems less central than is generally the case.
 His tragic diagnosis of what he thinks has happened, more in sorrow perhaps than in anger, is, as much recent scholarship has acknowledged, quite deliberately wide of the mark itself.
 So it seems, in a related if not quite identical sense, here.

 Such would go for nothing were it not for the many outstanding musical and dramatic performances.
 Alan Gilbert, leading the Staatskapelle Dresden, gave far and away the finest performance I have heard from him; I suppose you either conduct Moses und Aron or you do not.
 It was a performance as colourful as the op.16 Five Orchestral Pieces, as ‘dramatic’ as Wagner, as comprehending and communicative of the work’s ebb and flow as an excellent account of Beethoven, and as imbued with the spirit of the dance as Der Rosenkavalier.
 After all, many of us have often thought of Richard Strauss as Aron to Schoenberg’s Moses.
 This great orchestra could hardly boast of a greater Strauss pedigree: what a list of premieres, from Feuersnot to Daphne!
 Nor, of course, should one forget that this was the orchestra of none other than Kapellmeister Wagner.
 It certainly sounded like it here, but with a kaleidoscopic array of timbre that looked forward far into the twentieth century.
 As for the assembled choruses, again one might say that one either sings Moses or one does not, but that would be to take for granted a well-nigh incredible achievement.
 These musicians conveyed and lived the drama through words, notes, modes of sung or speech delivery, and of course stage action.
 Their contributions proved, quite rightly, still more crucial than those of John Tomlinson and Lance Ryan.
 If the former proved, at times, a little on the generalised side and the latter, ironically, more able with word and stage deed than with tone – twelve-note bel canto this was not – one could readily adapt such shortcomings into the greater narrative and its frame.
 Anyone feeling disappointed would have missed the point absurdly in the face of something so very much greater than the sum of its parts.
 Bieito’s – and, I think, Gilbert’s – uncompromisingly operatic view of the ‘complete’ work would win converts from all of those with eyes to see and ears to listen.
 ‘What third act?’ one might have asked, had the question so much as occurred.